OpenSlides/openslides-manage-service/README.md

 The `setup` command generates a Docker Compose YAML file (default filename:
 `docker-compose.yml`) with the container configuration for all services.
-This step can be configured with a (second) YAML formated configuration file.
+This step can be configured with a (second) YAML formated setup configuration file.

 E. g. create a file `my-config.yml` with the following content:

     ---
     port: 9000

-See the [default config](pkg/config/default-config.yml) for syntax and defaults of this file.

 After you have such a file remove your Docker Compose YAML file and rerun the `setup` command: